-The policy implications of this are clear, in that South Carolina has four choices available to mitigate the impact of its largest state budget cost driver growing at such a substantial rate:
+The policy implications of this are clear, in that South Carolina has four choices available to mitigate the

 - 1. Increase taxes on residents and employers to offset growth; - 2.
 Cut other fundamental state programs, such as education and public safety, to accommodate Medicaid increases; - 3.
 Reduce Medicaid provider rates, nursing home permit days and continue to grow waiting lists for services to hold spending in check; or - 4.
 Reform Medicaid to bring efficiency to the program and keep growth within appropriate budgetary constraints.